 The tide is finally turning, and as more women join the online gaming community, industry standards are changing.
-Live streaming video service Twitch - the world's leading streaming platform for gamers, which boasts around two million unique monthly users - has reported a significant rise in women using the service.
+Live streaming video service Twitch - the world's leading streaming platform for gamers - has reported a significant rise in women using the service.

 Streaming first caught gamers’ attention in 2010 (Felix Kjellberg, AKA PewDiePie, was one of the first to successfully livestream games that same year), with Twitch launching in 2011.
-Twitch now has over three million monthly streamers on the platform, and over 200 million users log onto YouTube every day to watch gaming videos and livestreams.
+Twitch now has over 15 million daily active users and over 200 million users log onto YouTube every day to watch gaming videos and livestreams.
 While watching on a site like Twitch is free (users can view streams via the website itself or use consoles) it’s estimated around 17,000 of Twitch’s users are now also earning revenue via the service, from sponsors, subscriptions and donations.
-As of this year, women are now making up around 35% of the total streamer base.
+With women now making up around 35% of the total streamer base.
 So, what’s life really like as a girl gamer?
-BURO. asked three women to fill us in.
+We asked three women to fill us in.

 SAYS?
 Charleyy Hodson, from South London